-- 15.1.17 The road network in residential areas shall be designed to support an interconnected road and pedestrian system. - 15.1.18 Road acquisitions that take into consideration future network connections shall be supported. - 15.1.19 The type of road cross section (urban or rural) for country residential development shall be determined at the time of Conceptual Scheme or Master Site Development Plan preparation. - 15.1.20 Local Plans for Residential development shall provide for emergency and secondary access, pathway, trail, or sidewalk linkages within, and external to, the Local Plan area in accordance with municipal standards.
+- 15.1.17 The road network in residential areas shall be designed to support an interconnected road and pedestrian system. - 15.1.18 Road acquisitions that take into consideration future network connections shall be supported. - 15.1.19 The type of road cross section (urban or rural) for country residential development shall be determined at the time of Local Plan preparation. - 15.1.20 Local Plans for Residential development shall provide for emergency and secondary access, pathway, trail, or sidewalk linkages within, and external to, the Local Plan area in accordance with municipal standards.